shajra/bluos-nix/README.md

 Sometimes it gets a little stuck.
 If this happens, try hitting `ctrl-r` to reset the application.
 You can also type `Alt` to see the Electron menu (auto-hidden by default).

-The controller is wrapped by `daemon` as a convenience for job control, ensuring that only one instance runs at a time.
+The Linux version is wrapped by `daemon` as a convenience for job control, ensuring that only one instance runs at a time.
 Also, you don't have to deal with backgrounding processes or redirecting standard output/error.

-You can call the controller with `--help` or `--help-daemon` for more details:
+You can call the Linux controller with `--help` or `--help-daemon` for more details:

 ```sh
 bluos-controller --help